How to Meditate for Beginners

 Unless you’ve been living under a rock for the last decade or so, you’ve likely heard that ‘meditation’ is beneficial.

 We’ll go into some of those key benefits in a moment, but first let’s acknowledge the robe-wearing, omm chanting, incense burning elephant in the room.
 Meditation has a long history, and has acquired some weird cultural baggage.
-If you’d like to avoid all that (while still getting the benefits), you are in the right place.
+If you’d like to avoid all that (while still getting the benefits of meditation practices), you are in the right place.
 Think of meditation as mental exercise.
 We all recognize that training the body with physical exercise has massive benefits, the same is true for the mind.

 Here are the basics of mindfulness meditation in 3 simple steps: